 If you are interested to see the best that Costa Rica has to offer then look no further.
 Here I share my expereinces on a 9 day tour of the highlights of Costa Rica.
 It includes La Fortuna, Monteverde & Manuel Antonio, canyoning, white water rafting, horse riding, ziplining, hanging bridges, sloths, monkeys & lots more besides!”

-Costa Rica stopping in La Fortuna, Monteverde & Quepos
+Costa Rica stopping in La Fortuna, Monteverde & Manuel Antonio

 As part of my 6-month odyssey around the Caribbean, I decided to visit Costa Rica for a month.
-Looking at everywhere I wanted to go, everything I wanted to see & the fact that I felt like a bit of company after 6 weeks on my own, I opted for a tour with G Adventures.
-The dates fitted, allowing me to still spend a week on each coast & it looked like the perfect way to do all I wanted in the rest of the time available.
+Looking at everywhere I wanted to go, everything I wanted to see & the fact that I felt like a bit of company after 6 weeks on my own, I opted for the Costa Rica Quest tour with G Adventures.
+The dates fit, allowing me to still spend a week on each coast & it looked like the perfect way to do all I wanted in the rest of the time available.
 It turned out to be a fantastic decision & as I booked quite late I also got a discount!

 What do you need to know?

 I chose the 9-day Costa Rica Quest tour with G Adventures, starting & finishing in San Jose.
 What is included is quite basic – limited food (1 lunch) & tours (Coffee plantation, Hot springs in La Fortuna, Night Walk in Monteverde) but this also offers a huge amount of flexibility to eat wherever you like (although we did most things as a group) & add on as many or as few excursions as you wish.
 For that I would highly recommend the tour, I maxed out the excursions & made the most of everything, but others chose to relax.
 Each place apart from San Jose we stayed for 2 nights & travel between locations was included with a mix of private shuttle & public buses/boats etc.